tevren/resume/files/experience.md

 Wrote Ruby on Rails applications as front-ends to various back-end systems.

-- Created a frontend for Munki so that support engineers can manage software through a web portal.
+- Created a front-end for Munki so that support engineers can manage software through a web portal.
-- Developed an Ruby on Rails application to create helpdesk tickets.
+- Developed an Ruby on Rails application to create help desk tickets.

 Documented procedures and best practices for various technical tasks performed by the technology team.</br>
 Wrote Perl scripts to generate reports for librarians.</br>